 More questioning sought of Trump aide in Mar-a-Lago probe

-WASHINGTON (AP) — The Justice Department is seeking to again question an associate of Donald Trump who was seen on security camera footage moving boxes of classified records at the former president’s Florida estate, according to a person familiar with the matter.
+The Justice Department is seeking to again question an associate of Donald Trump who was seen on security camera footage moving boxes of classified records at the former president’s Palm Beach estate, according to a person familiar with the matter.

 Walt Nauta has already been interviewed by investigators examining the potential mishandling of classified government records at Mar-a-Lago and prosecutors want to speak with him again as they try to understand how boxes came to be relocated from a storage room at the property, said the person, who spoke to The Associated Press on condition of anonymity to discuss an ongoing probe.

-A Justice Department spokesman did not immediately return a message seeking comment.

-The Justice Department is investigating potential violations of multiple criminal statutes, including unlawful retention of national defense information and obstruction.
+The department is investigating potential violations of multiple criminal statutes, including unlawful retention of national defense information and obstruction.
 It is not clear whether anyone will be charged.

 The obstruction aspect of the probe burst into public view in August when prosecutors in a court filing described how classified documents were "likely concealed and removed" from a Mar-a-Lago storage room in a potential effort to obstruct the investigation and impede Justice Department efforts to recover the records.